American-Gigolo Comedy Series—

 The Montreal Gazette

-It starts in New York, where he slides from expensive kept man to escort service to homeless—
+It starts in New York, where he slides from Park Avenue kept man to escort service to vagrant

-escapes to Greece to teach English, is talked into co-hosting a fat girls contest, falls for one of the contestants, and is thrown in jail.
+—and escapes to Greece to teach English (Dog, cat, cow, what's to know?”), where he is talked into co-hosting a Fat Girls Contest, falls for one of the contestants, and is thrown in jail.

-Tour guide Swan, one of his students, springs him to guide English-speakers, and he and his group are marooned on a deserted beach.
+Danish tour guide Swan, one of his students, springs him so he can take the English-speakers off her hands.
+What's to know?
+But he and his group are marooned on a deserted beach

-He falls in love with one of them, who might be able to support him, but decides against going back to America with her when one of his New York ladies shows up and takes him to Geneva.
+—and he forms an attachment with a client, who might be able to support him, but decides against going back to America with her when one of his New York ladies shows up and takes him to Geneva.

-The owner of their hotel despises him, but when a developer threatens to foreclose on her mortgage Toby, who doesn’t really give a poopoo, slides him a stack of cash.
+The owner of their hotel, long in mourning herself, despises him for his frivolity, but when a developer threatens to foreclose on her mortgage Toby, who gives nary a poopoo, slides him a stack of cash.
 “And here’s a little something for yourself.
 Get something decent to wear or something.”

-Toby accidentally sits in a painting Haze is bidding on
+Toby accidentally sits on, or rather into, a painting Haze is bidding on and bursts it.
+It's not his fault!

-Haze manages to separate him from Marcie and arrange her marriage to an English lord, and Toby is groped by the gay family ghost, but Andrea sorts things out.
+Haze manages to separate him from Marcie and arrange her marriage to an English lord, and Toby is groped by the gay family ghost.
+But Andrea, reluctantly—“What a poop-head!”—sorts things out.

 It never ends.